TOAST-DOCS/Compute-Image/en/console-guide.md

 	$ sudo ln -s /etc/machine-id /var/lib/dbus/machine-id

 <a id="guide-for-windows-sysprep"></a>
-## Guide for Windows Sysprep
+## Guide for Windows Sysprep { #guide-for-windows-sysprep }

 To create a Windows image, you must reset the image by removing hardware-dependent and user-dependent information so that it can be used for instance creation.
 Image reset can be run from Sysprep, a system preparation utility provided by Microsoft for deploying Windows OS.

 <a id="if-the-original-instance-image-version-is-20180818-or-later"></a>
-### If the original instance image version is 2018.08.18 or later
+### If the original instance image version is 2018.08.18 or later { #if-the-original-instance-image-version-is-20180818-or-later }
 Connect to the Windows instance and run **Powershell** as administrator.
 ![[Figure 1 Running Powershell]](http://static.toastoven.net/prod_infrastructure/compute/sysprep/win_sysprep1.png)